Denial of Service (DoS) Affecting microsoft.aspnetcore.app package, versions [2.1.0,2.1.21) [3.1.0,3.1.7)

 How to fix?

-microsoft.aspnetcore.app Provides a default set of APIs for building an ASP.NET Core application, and also includes API for third-party integrations with ASP.NET Core.
+Microsoft.AspNetCore.App is a package that provides a default set of APIs for building an ASP.NET Core application.

 Denial of Service (DoS) describes a family of attacks, all aimed at making a system inaccessible to its intended and legitimate users.